 Is Soy Sauce Vegan?

-- Gluten: Most brands make soy sauce from soybeans and 40% to 60% wheat, which means it's risky for people with gluten intolerances.
-We make San-J Tamari Soy Sauce with 100% soybeans, so our soy sauce is always gluten-free.
+- Gluten: Most brands make soy sauce from soybeans and 40% to 60% wheat, which means it is not safe for people with gluten intolerances.
+We make San-J Tamari Soy Sauce with 100% soybeans and no wheat, and it is certified gluten free.

 - Sodium: We have several low-sodium sauces that retain our authentic taste and cater to those who must take in less sodium.

 - Additives: We use a brewing method passed down over eight generations to make our Tamari.
-We always avoid artificial preservatives, flavors, colors and other additives.
+We never add artificial preservatives, flavors, or colors.
 San-J has organic soy sauces, including an organic reduced-sodium option.